Curriculum

 My name is Alice and I am 25 years old.

-).
-It’s often good practice to leave a space after the #
+It is often good practice to leave a space after the # for better readability.

 # This is a comment